LBNL-ETA/FMLC/README.md

 ## Example
 To illustrate its functionality, the FMLC package ships with an example Jupyter notebook, which can be found [here](Examples).

-[Test 1](Examples/Test1.ipynb) is a simple component test which also demonstrated the functionality.
+[Test 1](Examples/Test1.ipynb) is a simple component test which also demonstrates the functionality of FMLC.
 Please note that in order to work properly on Windows, the notebook must be exported to Python code.

 Another application example can be found [here](https://github.com/LBNL-ETA/DOPER) where FMLC is used to coordiante MPC controls on three differernt time domains:
 * Day-ahead control: invoked once per day; complex model